munfeiwoo/Todoist/README.md

 # Machine setup
 1. Python 3.8
-2. pip
+2. pip 20.1
-3. pipenv
+3. pipenv 2018.11.26
 4. Appium 1.17.1
-5. Andriod studio to configure your emulator
+5. Andriod studio 3.6.3 (to configure your emulator)
-6. Preinstall Todoist application in your emulator
+6. Preinstall Todoist application in your emulator.

 Please be noted I have setup my Todoist account manually